supernova2001/kibu-notes/README.md

-## Kibu Companion – Voice + Smart Notes for Caregivers
+## Smart Note Companion – Voice enabled Smart Notes for Caregivers

-Kibu Companion helps caregivers capture voice notes and turns them into clear, compliant, structured service notes.
+This application helps caregivers capture voice notes and turns them into clear, compliant, structured service notes.
 It also summarizes a person’s day “so far,” extracts medications, and supports bilingual viewing (English/Spanish).

 ### What this app does
 - Record or type a caregiver note and generate a structured note with: activity, mood, prompts, participation, and a readable summary.